stanfordnlp/CoreNLP/_pages/index.md

 {: .no_toc }

 > [**What's new:** The v4.5.3 release adds an Ssurgeon interface](https://stanfordnlp.github.io/CoreNLP/history.html).
 4.5.10 removes the patterns package to remove the Lucene dependency, as the latest Java 8 version of Lucene has an unpatched security issue.
-If you want the patterns package restored for a later Java 11 release, please [file an issue on github](https://github.com/stanfordnlp/CoreNLP)
+If you want the patterns package restored for a later Java 11 release, please [file an issue on github](https://github.com/stanfordnlp/CoreNLP).
+The v4.6.0 release fixes a couple security problems, adds a Stats interface for Semgrex, and fixes some SUTime issues.

 ## About